ArborealAnole/injected_fields/README.md

 The compiler automatically injects the provided value as arguments/parameters through the necessary function calls.
 If you somehow get a pointer to an instance of a struct with the `using` field, then the compiler can automatically obtain the correct value for that field.

 The `using` fields are always pointers, because they do not have physical storage but refer to an object stored elsewhere.
-Technically, they could be available on the stack because they are implemented as parameters, but this would be misleading because it's valid for each So there is an implicit address-of operation for the builtin functions.
+Technically, they could be available on the stack because they are implemented as parameters, but this would be misleading because mutation would not be persistent.
+So there is an implicit address-of operation for the builtin functions.

 If you want to provide a more complex way of obtaining the correct resource, e.g.
 - you can call a function on (or method of) the injected field at the use-site.